 EVENTS AND RESOURCES

-School Talks
+School Talks and TESTIMONIALS

-- The World of Circus Maximus
+- The Historical World of Circus Maximus (45-60 minutes)

-- Meet the Author Q and A
+- Meet the Author Q and A (30 minutes - online only)

-A 30 minute question and answer session in which I briefly introduce the Circus Maximus books and do a short reading, then take questions from pupils, which can be submitted in advance or on the day.
-Could be particularly suitable for a virtual visit.
+A question and answer session in which I briefly introduce myself and my books, then take questions from pupils, which can be submitted in advance or on the day.

 TESTIMONIALS

 'You could hear a pin drop amidst the audience of 250 yr 7 and 8 students who were totally captivated as Annelise described the charioteers of ancient Rome.
 Taken on a creative journey from Formula One to Circus Maximus, students burst into spontaneous applause when she finished reading a passage from her new book, Race to the Death.
-Annelise has set the bar high for all future visiting authors.' - Ann Smy, librarian at Brentwood County High School, who also wrote the following to me in an email: ''I was so proud of my students yesterday as they behaved so well but that was down to you.
+Annelise has set the bar high for all future visiting authors.'Ann Smy, librarian at Brentwood County High School, who also wrote the following to me in an email: ''I was so proud of my students yesterday as they behaved so well but that was down to you.
 You totally captivated them.
 They didn't want to talk to their friends because they were too busy drinking in all you had to say....[we] put the same amount of effort into every author visit but it is the author's ability to connect with the students that makes the difference.
 You were amazing.'

 'Thank you Annelise for the most spectacular day.
 Your talk for us was utterly inspiring and we've all been buzzing ever since.
 To be able to grip every student (and such a range of ages) and every staff member present with your story and words of advice is such a gift - you are a rare gem!
 We love you, Dido and this very special book.
-Thank you wholeheartedly and come back soon.' - Dr. Elizabeth Mackintosh, Head of Academic Enrichment, St. Swithun's School.
+Thank you wholeheartedly and come back soon.'Dr. Elizabeth Mackintosh, Head of Academic Enrichment, St. Swithun's School.

 'I just wanted to say a huge thank you from everyone at Motcombe Primary.
 We had a fantastic day yesterday and the children both at home and at school were positively buzzing with excitement.
 The teachers were also inspired and feedback at last night's parents evening was really positive with many parents having already placed orders for your book!' - Kelly McCall, English Subject Lead, Motcombe Primary.